Income tax in Australia: Collection

 Income tax on wages is collected by means of a withholding tax system known as Pay-as-you-go (PAYG).
 For employees with only a single job, the level of taxation at the end of the year is close to the amount due, before deductions are applied.
 Discrepancies and deduction amounts are declared in the annual income tax return and will be part of the refund which follows after annual assessment, or alternatively reduce the taxation debt that may be payable after assessment.

+Share of taxes Paid by Income Groups

+The progressive nature of income tax in Australia results in different income groups paying different amounts.
+The top 1% of income earners pay 18% of income tax received.
+The top 3% pay 28% of income tax.
+The top 10% of earners paid 46% of all income tax paid.
+The bottom 50% of earners paid 11% of all income tax.

 Company tax

 The profit of Australian companies have since 2001 been taxed at a flat company tax rate of 30%.

 Since 1987, dividends paid by Australian companies are subject to the Australian dividend imputation system, under which Australian-resident shareholders who receive a dividend from an Australian company that has paid Australian company tax is entitled to claim a tax credit (called a franking credit) on the company tax imputed or associated with the dividend, as declared by the company.
 The franking credits associated with such dividends is a tax credit against the shareholder's tax liability.
 Such dividends are called "franked dividends", and "unfranked dividends" are dividends which do not have any associated "imputation credits".
 Initially, in 1987, excess franking credits over the tax liability were lost, but since 2000, such excess credits have been refundable.

 Non-resident shareholders are not entitled to claim a tax credit or refund of imputation credits.
 Unfranked dividends received by non-residents are subject to a withholding tax, which does not apply to franked dividends.

 From 2015 to 2016, designated "small business entities" with an aggregated annual turnover threshold of less than $2 million were eligible for a lower tax rate of 28.5%.
 Since 1 July 2016, small business entities with aggregated annual turnover of less than $10 million have had a reduced company tax rate of 27.5%.
 Additionally, the Australian Government announced that from 2017 to 2018, corporate entities eligible for the lower tax rate will be known as "base rate entities".
 The small business definition will remain at $10 million from 2017 to 2018 onwards, however the base rate entity threshold (the aggregated annual turnover threshold under which entities will be eligible to pay a lower tax rate) will continue to rise.